South Sudan

 ANALYSIS:

 The repeated failure to uphold multiple peace agreements, continued political competition and mobilization of armed groups show a lack of genuine commitment to a political solution by South Sudan’s leaders.
 Their focus on preserving personal power allowed mistrust to reinvigorate ethnic tensions and fuel violence across the country.
 Delays in reforming the security sector appear to be a deliberate strategy by President Kiir to retain dominance.
 The disappearance of civic and political space diminishes opportunities for civilians to participate in constitution-making, transitional justice, national elections and other essential democratic processes and may give rise to grievances that become a trigger for atrocity crimes.
-Without careful management and electoral preparedness, there is a heightened risk of violence and atrocities in the months leading up to and in the aftermath of the elections.
+While holding elections under the current circumstances risked triggering atrocities, continuously postponing elections can also significantly escalate tensions between political factions and lead to unrest or violence.
+Frequent delays in the democratic process can foment increased instability and frustration among the public, eroding trust in the government’s commitment or capacity to organize free and fair elections.

 A pervasive culture of impunity continues to fuel resentment, recurring cycles of armed violence and atrocity crimes.
 Neither the government nor opposition groups have held perpetrators within their own ranks accountable for past or current atrocities and none of the transitional justice mechanisms provided for by the R-ARCSS, including the Hybrid Court, have been established.